By an Australian webmaster, for australianwebmaster.com

 Pages that hold rankings usually share boring traits:

 Pretty pages don’t win here.
-Clear ones do.
+Predictable ones do.

 7. Brand Signals Reduce Volatility